OpenSlides/openslides-backend/docs/presenters/get_user_editable.md

 {
   user_id: Id: {
-    editable: boolean // true if user can be updated or deleted
-    message: string // error message if an exception was caught },
+    editable: boolean // true if user can be updated or deleted message?: string // error message if an exception was caught },
   ...
 }